 Protect Your Pipeline with Go-to-Market Security

 Considering that 41% of all web traffic is invalid traffic, when you advertise on any video-based platform–or any web-based platform, for that matter–chances are good that your ads will be exposed to bots (view bots included, of course).

-To fight the fake web, marketers need tools that provide end-to-end protection for their go-to-market efforts and customer journey.
-That’s where Cheq Paradome can help.
+To fight viewbotting and the fake web, marketers need tools that provide end-to-end protection for their go-to-market efforts and customer journey.
+That’s where CHEQ can help.

-Paradome’s bot mitigation engine uses advanced fingerprinting and multi-layered security models to monitor and block bot activity, so you can monitor the authenticity of all traffic entering your funnels and pipelines, whether via paid marketing campaigns, organic search, affiliate programs, or any other method.
+CHEQ’s bot mitigation engine uses advanced fingerprinting and multi-layered security models to monitor and block bot activity so you can monitor the authenticity of all traffic entering your funnels and pipelines, whether via paid marketing campaigns, organic search, affiliate programs, or any other method.

-With CHEQ Paradome, marketers can be confident of the integrity of all data flowing through their advertising audiences, campaign analytics, CRM, DMP, and CDP segments, and business intelligence systems, and rest assured that decisions are made on real, solid data.
+With CHEQ, marketers can be confident of the integrity of all data flowing through their advertising audiences, campaign analytics, CRM, DMP, CDP segments, and business intelligence systems, and rest assured that decisions are made on real, solid data.

-Within two months of partnering with CHEQ Paradome, the UserWay team reduced their unqualified traffic by 56% and redirected their ad spend towards real businesses seeking solutions for digital accessibility.
+Within two months of partnering with CHEQ, the UserWay team reduced their unqualified traffic by 56% and redirected their ad spend towards real businesses seeking solutions for digital accessibility.

-To learn more, and find out what’s real (and what’s not) in your funnel, get started with a demo of Cheq Paradome today.
+To learn more and find out what’s real (and what’s not) in your funnel, get started with a demo of CHEQ today.